department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 **If you’re an SGLI or VGLI policyholder**, fill out a Claim for Accelerated Benefits.
 [Download the Claim for Accelerated Benefits form](http://benefits.va.gov/INSURANCE/forms/8284.htm).

 - If you’re still on active duty or you're a Reservist, turn in the form to your service branch.
-They will need to fill in part of the form.
+They will need to fill out part of the form.

-- If you're a Veteran, have your doctor fill in their part of the form, then send the completed form to:
+- If you're a Veteran, have your doctor fill out their part of the form, then send the completed form to:

 <dl class="va-address-block">
 <dd>The Prudential Insurance Company of America</dd>